replicatedhq/help-center/content/api/ship-lifecycle/config.md

 ## config

-A `config` step will present the user with a screen to customize options as defined in your top-level `config` section
+A `config` step will present the user with a screen to customize options as defined in your top-level `config` section.

 ### Examples